-Some 600 strawberry varieties are grown in the U.S. If you find different varieties at your local farmers market, you may be surprised by how varied they are in shape, color and taste.
-Typically, the smaller the berry, the greater the intensity of flavor (large berries tend to have more water and a slightly diluted flavor).
+Some 600 strawberry varieties are grown in the U.S., from Allstar to Seascape.
+If you find different varieties at your local farmers market, you may be surprised by how varied they are in shape, color, and taste.
+Typically, the smaller the berry, the greater the intensity of flavor; large berries tend to have more water and a slightly diluted flavor.

 03 of 10

-Choose brightly colored, dry, firm, shiny, plump berries that still have fresh-looking green caps attached.
+Whether at the supermarket or farm stand, you need to look for certain things when buying strawberries.
+Choose brightly colored, shiny berries that are dry, firm, and plump.
+They should still have fresh-looking green caps attached.
 Avoid soft, dull looking, or shriveled berries.
-Since strawberries do not ripen after being picked, avoid berries that are partly white or otherwise unripe.
+Since strawberries do not ripen after being picked, avoid berries that are partly white as that means they are unripe.